DM20-Survey-Project/Survey-Project/README.md

 ![Login](/Readme_Screenshots/Select-template.gif)

-In each dropdownbox you are able to select the entity that you want to youse for that variable.
-You are  able to youse the search bar to narrow the options.
+In each dropdownbox you are able to select the entity that you want to use for that variable.
+You are  able to use the search bar to narrow the options.

 ![Login](/Readme_Screenshots/Search-select-entity.gif)